 - A recent passport photo that meets the strict passport photo requirements (in Dutch).

 - Documents that prove your identity and your Dutch nationality, this can be your current or expired passport or identity card or, in some cases, your Dutch nationality certificate (bewijs van Nederlanderschap).

 When you submit your application at the gemeente, you must also pay a processing fee.

 |under 18 years (fast service)||105,23 euros|

 Dutch passport processing time

 The processing time for a Dutch passport is roughly five working days.
 However, if you are applying for your first Dutch passport it is wise to request a passport well in advance of any travel plans in case you need additional documentation.
-If you urgently require a new passport you can make use of the expedited passport service (spoedprocedure) which can deliver your new passport the next working day if you lodge your request at your gemeente before 4pm.
+If you urgently require a new passport you can make use of the expedited passport service (spoedprocedure) which can deliver your new passport the next working day if you lodge your request at your gemeente before 2pm (this can differ per municipality).
 This process has a higher fee.

 When your passport is ready you can pick it up from the gemeente.
 Alternatively, you can also have your new passport delivered, which you must request and pay for when you submit your application.

 Period of validity of a Dutch passport

 Dutch passports and identity cards are valid for 10 years for adults and for five years for children under the age of 18.